 At that time, I considered my musical career valueless and frequently questioned my existence.
 What was the use of writing music anymore?
 I sold off my studio, bought my Catalina and started to write this blog.
 While I don’t claim the status of craftsman or expert, sharing my journey expands my sense of purpose, and I hope that you find it inspiring.

 Buying my sailboat changed me.
 Now I view YouTube as an excellent source for learning.
 I dread to think how much it would have cost to have an expert refurbish all six of the Lewmar winches.
 When I pulled them from the deck, I didn’t know how to repair them and even contemplated purchasing replacements.
 Without YouTube, my renovation would either be sunk or I would be out of pocket.

 Once I removed the winches and other fittings, I realized why the boat took on water each time the rain fell from the gloom that had stalled for weeks overhead.
 Nearly every piece of equipment leaked.
 As you can see from the picture, most of the sealant from under this winch had washed out some time ago.
 Although it would take me several weeks of work, making the Catalina watertight again became my next priority.

 Dodging the raindrops and marbles of hail, I removed all the deck fittings, plugged the holes with butyl putty and covered them all up with gaffer tape.
-Then, in the comfort of my propane heated garden shed workshop, I cleaned, polished and lubricated where necessary.
+Then, in the comfort of my propane heated garden shed workshop, I cleaned, polished and lubricated where necessary (silicone spray).
 You can see the project gallery here.